 It’s also important to have enough room inside the mutual cage to keep things calm.
 You’ll need a cage with a minimum of 20×25 inches and 35 inches tall, but the larger, the better.
-Each bird should be able take refuge in separate hiding areas, such as logs or tiny nests.
+Each bird should be able to take refuge in separate hiding areas, such as logs or tiny nests.
 There should also be adequate perch space for each species.

 Keep a close eye on them

-Although your birds may appear to be getting along, their behavior can become aggressive during breeding season.
+Although your birds may appear to be getting along, their behavior can become aggressive during the breeding season.
 Be sure to monitor them closely and have separate cages ready in case they need to be separated.
-This is only a temporary solution until the end of breeding season, after which they should return to being friends.
+This is only a temporary solution until the end of the breeding season, after which they should return to being friends.

 No matter how much you want your birds to be friends, it might not be possible.
 It all comes down to the personalities of your feathered companion birds and whether these two small birds are compatible enough to share a cage.